dknoma/kiyobot/README.md

         // api token goes here.
 NOTE* Make sure to store it securely and not in any public repository.
         String token = "api_token";

-        // Creates the api for the bot.
+        // Creates the api for the kiyobot.
         DiskiyordApi api = DiskiyordApiBuilder.buildApi(token);
         // Adds an event listener specifically for detecting text messages being sent in a server. api.addMessageCreateListener(messageEvent -> {